DevKaliper/DevKaliper/README.md

 - 👯 I’m open to collaborate on **both back end or front end proyects**

-- 👨‍💻 All of my projects are available at [I will add my portfolio sooon](I will add my portfolio sooon)
+- 👨‍💻 All of my projects are available at (I will add my portfolio sooon)

 - 💬 Ask me about **Python, Css, Html**

 - 📫 How to reach me **gxlthz@gmail.com**

-- ⚡ Fun fact **I am a tottally gym rat.
-I love take pictures too and I am a great chef**

 <h3 align="left">Connect with me:</h3>
 <p align="left">